Batman: Curse of the White Knight: Plot

 Gordon is rushed to the hospital but dies on the operating table.
-At the GTO, Barbara is angry and in tears at the events, and mad at Batman and the other officers before running off.
-Montoya, now commissioner, overheard Azrael say his name to Gordon, and the manhunt begins.
+At the GTO, Barbara is angry at Batman and the other officers before running off.
+Montoya, now commissioner, and knowing that Azrael said his name to Gordon, begins the manhunt.
 Bruce goes to Leslie Thompkins's clinic, where Harley and her twins are resting, and breaks down to Leslie over Gordon's death.
 At GTO HQ, Barbara finds Azrael's military vehicle from CCTV footage, and heads off with Bullock to avenge her father's death.
 In a safehouse under the clinic, Bruce goes over the journal and Joker's cryptic statement about Gotham "drowning in secrets".
 Leslie reveals that she and Alfred knew about the journal: years earlier, Alfred found a letter to Bruce involving an object of repercussions, and the two went to an old pharmacy where it was sent from.
 There they met a mysterious priest of the Order of St. Dumas, who took the journal from the Joker, and that he took it before it could reignite the blood feud between the Wayne and Bakkar bloodlines; Alfred wished to destroy the journal but Leslie convinced him that Bruce had a right to know.
-On a highway, Azrael and his allies are intercepted by Barbara and Bullock, but Batman (using a hidden transmitter in their Batmobile) stops Barbara form executing Azrael, only for Azrael to break Barbara's back.
+On a highway, Azrael and his allies are intercepted by Barbara and Bullock, but Batman (using a hidden transmitter in their Batmobile) stops Barbara from executing Azrael, only for Azrael to break Barbara's back.
 Batman tries to fight Azrael and is caught off-guard when Azrael agrees that the Waynes are the rightful protectors of Gotham.
 Azrael and Gabriel escape while their friend Michael is killed in the shootout.